sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

     }
     ```
 # RTFM
-* eating vegetables sucks too but they're good for you
+* not fun, but way better than eating veggies
 * get answers for things I didn't bother to RTFM for

 ## neovim docs